-Cathrine Veikos is an associate professor of Architecture and the chair of the Interior Design Program at California College of the Arts.
+Cathrine Veikos is an associate professor of Architecture and the chair of the Interior Design Program.
 Her scholarship engages issues related to the design of surfaces, image theory, and representation, including the nature and use of ornament and the production of perceptual and atmospheric effects.

 Lina Bo Bardi provokes us to reflect on design education today, on the relevance of theory, the advantages of history, and ultimately on the caliber and constitution of future professionals in the discipline and the work that they will be prepared to contribute to the built environment.